semaphoreci/docs/docs/security/open-id-connect-aws.md

 Description: Use OpenID Connect within your pipelines to authenticate with Amazon Web Services.
 ---

-# Configure OpenID Connect in Google Cloud
+# Configure OpenID Connect in AWS

 Open ID Connect allows your pipelines to access resources in Amazon Web Services (AWS) without the need to store long-lived access credentials in secrets.